opencurriculai/data_science_curriculum/docs/contributing.md

     Generally, the scope of the content pertaining to the Resource Hub is much smaller than those in the curriculum.
 You will find that most links are single blogposts or videos that help elucidate a topic and present it in a unique and special way.
 Feel free to also suggest entire lectures or books as well if you think they'll complement the curriculum content well.
 Add a justification for why in your request.

-    If a topic is missing from the Resource Hub, ensure that the quality of your proposition is high and that is has truely helped you learn a concept.
+    If a topic is missing from the Resource Hub, ensure that the quality of your proposition is high and that is has truly helped you learn a concept.
 Please explain how that is the case in your request.
 If the topic is already covered, ask yourself what is unique about the way a concept is being explained or in what innovative way is it being presented.